bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

-In almost all usages of Numba that you'll see out there, `jit` is applied as a decorator - my non-standard usage of invoking it as a function is to make it clear that we're creating a new compiled function.
-Also I'll be reusing `_calc_haversine_dist` in other contexts later on so I want to keep it as is.
+In almost all usages of Numba that you'll see out there, `jit` is applied as a decorator - my non-standard usage of invoking it as a function is to make it clear that we're creating a new jit-compiled function.
+Also I'll be reusing `_calc_haversine_dist` in other contexts later on so I want to keep the original python version as is.

 `nopython=True` prevents Numba from falling back into object mode in cases where Numba does not 'understand' a data type.
-Since all our inputs and outputs are numeric, Numba should be able to handle them natively without any error, setting `nopython` to True is more of a sanity check. `nogil=True` ensures that upon invocation the function does not hold the GIL since we don't need it - allowing for actual parallelism.
-Finally with `parallel=False`, we don't want Numba to manage parallelism for us - that's left for DuckDB and it's query executor since it'll have better info on how much resources we need and will schedule the operations better given it's cognizant of the upstream operators such as `avg` in our case.
+Since all our inputs and outputs are numeric, Numba should be able to handle them natively without any error - setting `nopython` to True is more of a sanity check. `nogil=True` ensures that upon invocation the function does not hold the GIL since we don't need it thus allowing for actual parallelism.
+Finally with `parallel=False`, we don't want Numba to manage parallelism for us - that's left for DuckDB and its query executor since it'll have better info on how much resources we need and will schedule the operations better given it's cognizant of the upstream operators such as `avg` in our case.

 Does the JIT-compiled alternative provide any performance benefits - let's see the results.
-As an aside, I carried out all the benchmarks using [hyperfine](https://github.com/sharkdp/hyperfine) and picked the best time - with all the best practices applied.
+As an aside, I carried out all the benchmarks using [hyperfine](https://github.com/sharkdp/hyperfine) and picked the best time - with all the usual benchmarking best practices applied.
 The dataset has 10,000,000 entries.

 ![chart](/assets/images/duckdb_numba_udfs/py_native.svg)

 Unfortunately, the performance benefit is negligible (26.7 seconds for no JIT vs 23.443 with JIT).
-As explained in [1], usage of Python-native UDFs incurs the overhead of translating DuckDB values into Python objects and vice versa.
+As explained in the DuckDB documentation [1], usage of Python-native UDFs incurs the overhead of translating DuckDB values into Python objects and vice versa.
 That is why the JIT scalar version doesn't improve performance much.

 ## Vectorized JIT UDFs

-To mitigate against this overhead, DuckDB offers a third kind of UDFs - vectorized UDFs.
+To mitigate against this overhead, DuckDB offers a third kind of UDFs - _vectorized UDFs_.
 These take in inputs as vectors and produce outputs as vectors.
-They also allow for zero-copy between the database and client code (no translation overhead); additionally, systems-wise, they benefit from improved cache locality.
+They also allow for zero-copy between the database and client code (no translation overhead).
+Additionally, systems-wise, they benefit from improved cache locality.

 For vectorized UDFs, DuckDB uses the [Arrow](https://arrow.apache.org/) format